Rom1Garnier/NME/README.md

-# Getting personal: how vaccination exemptions shape herd immunity
+# Getting personal: the role of childhood vaccination policies in shaping the landscape of vaccine exemptions

 This repository contains the code and data used in the statistical analysis presented in the manuscript.